waqqasiq/user-defined-file-organizer/README.md

-# user-defined-file-organizer
+# User Defined File/Folder Organizer
-User Defined File/Folder Organizer
+A smart file-organizer to move files to their designated folder.